When Selling a Dental Practice

 - If the practitioner were to pass away, instructions should be provided for the executor of what to do with the medical records and how to access them.

 - On a general note, HIPAA compliance is a vital aspect of any practice and is well worth the monetary investment.
 Ask us for a reference!

 - Change can be difficult, try to keep your emotions out of it.
 By cooperating, you will save time, money and make for a smoother process.

 - Introduce the new dentist to existing patients before completely leaving the practice.
 This will demonstrate your care for them and encourage them to stay.

 - Both parties will have an incentive to protect the practice’s goodwill – reputation, referral base, etc. Find the common ground and work together to achieve a mutually beneficial transition.

-DISCLAIMER: The information contained herein is for personal informational purposes only and should not be relied upon for any other purposes. © 2014 NC Planning, a service of Adams Howell Sizemore & Lenfestey, PA.
+DISCLAIMER: The information contained herein is for personal informational purposes only and should not be relied upon for any other purposes. © 2014 NC Planning, and their dental practice attorneys, are a service of Adams Howell Sizemore & Lenfestey, PA.
 Reproduction in whole or in part is strictly prohibited.
 Image courtesy of patrisyu at FreeDigitalPhotos.net.